We help asylum seekers and all immigrants find a job in Munich

 - We do not charge you for any of the above.
 All of our services are free of charge.

 In a practical way, we help you find open job positions.
-It does not matter whether you want to start as an intern (paid or unpaid), an apprentice, or if you are looking for a part-time or full-time position or a “mini-job”.
-Simply visit us and we will help you.
+It does not matter whether you want to start as an intern , an apprentice, or if you are looking for a part-time or full-time position.
+Simply come register with us and we will gladly help you.

 We meet every Thursday from 3-5 p.m.
 Location: “Eine Welt Haus”, Schwanthalerstrasse 80 in Munich.
 You will find the room number written on the red display board at the entrance hall.